esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **What will I learn in this lesson?**
 🎯 How to get started with making a change across your team and your organization.

+> We need leadership to be on board so we can get adequate time to address accessibility.

+Marcy's recommendation:
+- Start by doing what you can
+- Impact areas that you can influence
+- Talk to

 ## Useful resources